FlowFuse/website/src/webinars/2024/deploy-flowfuse-on-industrial-iiot-with-ncd-io.md

 ---
 title: "Deploy FlowFuse on Industrial IIoT with NCD.io"
 subtitle: In this webinar, we focus on how integrating Node-Red and robust hardware from NCD.io forms a powerful solution for system integrators and developers in the industrial sector.
+description: Join our webinar on May 29, 2024, as Grey Dziuba and Travis Elliot explore the integration of FlowFuse with NCD.io’s IIoT solutions.
+Discover how Node-Red enhances data access and security in industrial networks.
+Ideal for engineers and system integrators looking to advance their IIoT strategies.
 image: /images/webinars/ncd-io-and-flowfuse.jpg

 date: 2024-05-29